+'''

-<user> ALL=NOPASSWD: /usr/bin/python3, /var/tmp/venv-salt-minion/bin/python ssh_push_sudo_user = <user>
+<user> ALL=NOPASSWD: /usr/bin/python3, /var/tmp/venv-saltminion/bin/python

+'''

 This procedure grants root access without requiring a password, which is required for registering the client.
 When the client is successfully installed it runs with root privileges, so the access is no longer required.
-We recommend that you remove the line from the Sudoers file after the client has been successfully installed.
+We recommend that you remove the line from the sudcers file after the client has been successfully installed.